 Machaerus was one of the desert fortresses built by Macabbes and later again by King Herod when ruling over Judea.
-According to first century historian Josephus, this is also the fortress where John the Baptist imprisoned, and beheaded.
+According to first century historian Josephus, this is also the fortress where John the Baptist was imprisoned, and beheaded.
 In 2018, Erick and I visited the site.
 We reviewed the site’s history, archaeology, and special role in the formation of Christianity.

 Machaerus and the New Testament

 Despite the cruel execution, John’s death led to the unification of the followers of John with the followers of Christ.
-In retrospect the execution of John the Baptist in Machaerus was an important event that led to the formation of the early Christian church.
+In retrospect, the execution of John the Baptist in Machaerus was an important event that led to the formation of the early Christian Church.

 Machaerus is in the Hashemite Kingdom of Jordan.
-It is about 45 minutes’ drive from Madaba, in a winding yet beautiful scenic road.
-Despite its significance in Christian history the site has not been intensively excavated, and so far, only two columns of Antipas’ palace have been restored.
+It is about 45 minutes drive from Madaba, in a winding yet beautiful scenic road.
+Despite its significance in Christian history, the site has not been intensively excavated, and so far, only two columns of Antipas’ palace have been restored.
 Nevertheless, it is a fascinating site to visit.
 It also provides breathtaking panoramas of the Dead Sea and the Jordan Valley.